• Skip to primary navigation

 Stuffed shrimp on a sheet pan before it has been baked.

-Once the Stuffed Shrimp are completely opaque and pink in color, and the crab stuffing has browned slightly on the top, remove the shrimp from the oven and allow them to cool slightly, about 10 minutes.
+Once the stuffed shrimp are completely opaque and pink in color, and the crab stuffing has browned slightly on the top, remove them from the oven and allow them to cool slightly, about 10 minutes.
 Then, serve and enjoy!

 A close-up shot of stuffed shrimp on a white platter.